openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 Select :code:`Next`.

 .. figure:: ../_images/workflows/area_estimation/country_province.png
-   :alt: The Country or Province selection screen.
+   :alt: The Country or Province selection screen
    :align: center

 In the :code:`Date` menu, you can choose the :code:`Year` you are interested in or select :code:`More`.

 -   This interface allows you to refine the dates or seasons you are interested in.
--   You can select a :code:`target date` (the date in which pixels in the mosaic should ideally come from), as well as adjust the start and end date flags.
+-   You can select a :code:`target date` (the date in which pixels in the mosaic should ideally come from), as well as adjust the start- and end-date flags.
 -   You can also include additional seasons from the past or the future by adjusting the :code:`Past Seasons` and :code:`Future Seasons` slider.
 This will include additional years' data of the same dates specified (if you're interested in August 2015, including one future season will also include data from August 2016).
-This is useful if you're interested in a specific time of year, but there is significant cloud cover.
+(This is useful if you're interested in a specific time of year, but there is significant cloud cover.)
 -   For this exercise, let's create imagery for the dry season of 2019.

     -   Select July 1 of 2019 as your target date (**2019-07-01**), and move your date flags to **May 1-September 30**.
     -   Select :code:`Apply`.

 .. figure:: ../_images/workflows/area_estimation/date_menu.png
-   :alt: The date menu.
+   :alt: The date menu
    :align: center

 Now select the :code:`Data Sources (SRC)` you'd like.
 Here, select the **Landsat L8 & L8 T2** option.
 The color of the label turns brown once it has been selected.
 Select :code:`Done`.